Hemaraju721/RNA-Seq-analysis/README.md

 To align the sample files against the mouse genome using TopHat2.0, use the following script.

 Script : MyTopHat.sh
-CODE for MyTopHat.sh : https://github.com/hrccspipeline/HRCCSPipeline/blob/master/scripts/DRG1.sh
+CODE for MyTopHat.sh : https://github.com/hrccspipeline/HRCCSPipeline/blob/master/scripts/MyTopHat.sh
 To run the script : $bsub < MyTopHat.sh

 **Step 6**.
 TRANSCRIPT ASSEMBLY USING CUFFLINKS

 To assemble the transcripts using cufflinks, use the following script

-Script : DRG_CGN_Cufflinks.sh
+Script :MyCufflinks.sh
-CODE for MyCufflinks.sh :https://github.com/hrccspipeline/HRCCSPipeline/blob/master/scripts/filtergenome.pl
+CODE for MyCufflinks.sh :https://github.com/hrccspipeline/HRCCSPipeline/blob/master/scripts/MyCufflinks.sh

 To run the script : $bsub < MyCufflinks.sh